Login

 CDC, 2020

 Each of these types of cancers has different signs and symptoms, varying risk factors, and different prevention strategies.
 All women are at risk for gynecologic cancers, and risk increases with age.
-Physical therapy for pelvic cancer can help reverse the negative symptoms of many forms of pelvic cancer.
+Both men and women are at risk for breast cancer, however it it much more common in women.
+Physical therapy for pelvic and breast cancer can help reverse the negative symptoms and side effects from the medical treatments performed.

-According to the CDC, when gynecologic cancers are found early, treatment is more effective.
+According to the CDC, when gynecologic and breast cancers are found early, treatment is more effective.

 Types of Treatment

-Gynecologic cancers are treated in different manners, depending on the type of cancer and its spread (stage).
+Gynecologic and Breast cancers are treated in different manners, depending on the type of cancer and its spread (stage).
 Women with a gynecologic cancer often get more than one kind of treatment.

 • Surgery: Doctors remove cancer tissue in an operation.